 Smoke for a further 4 hours or until an internal temperature of 199°F is reached.

-Let the meat rest, then pull it apart.
-The pulled pork will have a lovely smokey flavor with juicy meaty goodness .
+Let the smoked pork butt meat rest, then pull it apart.
+The pulled pork butt will have a lovely smokey flavor with juicy meaty goodness .

-Pork Spare Ribs are an easy and tasty option and a winner at any barbeque.
-Use the 3-2-1 rule below that has proven successful even to amateur smokers.
+Pork Ribs are an easy and tasty option and a winner at any barbeque, even when compared to pork butt and pork chop.
+Use the 3-2-1 rule below since it has proven successful even for amateur smokers.

-That’s it, pork spare ribs that are juicy and fall off the bone 3]!
+You now make juicy pork ribs that fall off the bone !

 4. Tomahawk/Ribeye Steak